DustVoice/DustArch/DustArch.typ

 COLOR_14=bbe9fd
 COLOR_15=f8f8f2
 ```
-// #+begin_center
-`/etc/vconsole.conf`
-// #+end_center
+]

 == Switch to a `systemd` based `ramdisk`

-// #+begin_CAUTION
+#CAUTION[
   I think it is worth noting that lately I didn't use a `systemd` based `ramdisk` on my portable setup anymore, as I encountered some issues.

   The underlying issue apparently were having the `block` and `keyboard` hook located after the `autodetect` hook.
   Reversing this so that `block` and `keyboard` precedes `autodetect` seems to fix the issue.
   In any case the `fallback initramfs` should always work.

   It is worth noting though, that with the `busybox` based one, you lose the ability to unlock multiple `LUKS` encrypted partitions / devices at once, if they share the same password.
   In that case you would need to use the `/etc/crypttab`.
-// #+end_CAUTION
+]

 There is nothing particularily better about using a `systemd` based `ramdisk` instead of a `busybox` one, it's just that I prefer it.